Feeds:

 Thank you, Dr. Marvin!

-I have had some incredible results with a supplement called Protandim.
-We discuss our journey and experience with Protandim on Dr. Marvin’s call.
-Archived calls can be accessed via Free Conference Calling.com.
-Simply complete the form, and add the conference code 300447.
-We are the 2/21/2012 call.
+I have had some incredible results with the discovery of a pathway called Nrf2.
+We discuss our journey and experience with a Nrf2 activator on Dr. Marvin’s call.
+Archived calls can be accessed by calling 1-559-546-1799 Access Code 200765#.
+Then choose Reference Number 4 and then #.
+I apologize, but Doc Marvin’s call is no longer available.

 The following article was written by Peter Rosenberger.
 I feel I was meant to share this article with you as it is very applicable in our journey with ALS.
 Frankly, it can be applicable to any marriage dealing with adverse conditions.
 Isn’t that all of us?